VexilonHacker/BinoVate_Prototype/README.md

 ![WebUI Dark with Graph](./imgs/webui_dark_gr.png)

 ---
 ## 📱 Mobile App UI

 The SmartTrash **Android app** complements the web dashboard, allowing users and administrators to monitor bins on the go.

-## 📱 Mobile App UI

-The SmartTrash **Android app** complements the web dashboard, allowing users and administrators to monitor bins on the go.